oluwaseyiolukoya/propertyhub_v1/docs/REALTIME_UPDATES_GUIDE.md

-# Real-Time Updates System - PropertyHub
+# Real-Time Updates System - Contrezz

 ## 🚀 Overview

-PropertyHub now features a **real-time data synchronization system** powered by Socket.io and Redis.
+Contrezz now features a **real-time data synchronization system** powered by Socket.io and Redis.
 This ensures that all users see data updates immediately without needing to refresh their browser.

 ---